adams794/co2-emissions-sql-analysis/docs/insights.md

   Across the entire timeline, Africa consistently recorded the lowest CO₂ emissions per person despite population growth and increasing industrial activity.

 ---

+# 📌 Final Thoughts

+This analysis highlights how the global distribution of CO₂ emissions has evolved over time alongside industrialization, economic growth, and population changes.

+While Asia currently dominates global emissions in absolute terms, the historical data shows that Europe and North America were the primary contributors throughout earlier stages of industrial development.
+Per capita analysis also reveals that regions such as North America and Oceania maintained substantially higher emissions per person for decades.

+Together, these perspectives demonstrate that global emissions cannot be fully understood through a single metric alone.
+Total emissions, relative contribution, and per capita values each provide different insights into the complexity of global carbon emissions and their historical development.